About this talk:

 About the speaker:

-The event is hosted at Instart Logic’s Palo Alto office on Thursday, July 28th, 2016 at 6:30PM.
+The event is hosted at Instart Logic’s Palo Alto office on Thursday, May 11th, 2017 at 6:30PM.
 Doors open at 6:00PM.
-Food and drinks will be provided by our sponsor Instart Logic (thank you!).
+Food and drinks provided by our host/sponsor (thank you!).

 18:00 :: Check-in & Mingle

 19:00 :: Presentation

 20:00 :: Questions and Answer & Open Form